SinaedaA/ophiaurtho/README.md

 - `--config max_genomes=10` indicates to snakemake that it should disregard the max number of downloaded genomes specified in the config file, and take 10 instead.
 Note: using only 10 genomes of the same genus in this type of comparative genomics approach does limit its predictive power.
 The more genomes are used, the better the predictions, but also, the longer the pipeline will take to run.
 - `--cores 8` indicates that the pipeline can parallelize 8 jobs, if each job uses only 1 thread (more on this in 5.
 Optimizing run time).
 - `--use-conda` tells snakemake to use the specified conda environments (specified in each rule, when applicable).
-- `--use-apptainer` : similar, but for the docker image of Interproscan.
+- `--use-apptainer` : similar, but for the docker image of Interproscan (only on macOS).
-- `--apptainer-args` : specifies additional arguments for apptainer, in this case, how to name the interproscan database inside the image.
+- `--apptainer-args` : specifies additional arguments for apptainer, in this case, how to name the interproscan database inside the image (only on macOS).

 You can try this run.
 Note that Interproscan and dbCAN (but especially the former) take quite a while to run.
 If you have a lot of computing power, you can optimize the parallelization and the number of CPUs given to Interproscan, to speed up the run.
 It is by default kept to a conservative amount, in order to be able to run it on a laptop.